vacp2p/rfc/specs/waku/v2/waku-relay.md

 The `subscribe` field MUST contain a boolean, where 1 means subscribe and 0 means unsubscribe to a topic.

 The `topicid` field MUST contain the topic.

-NOTE: This doesn't appear to be documented in PubSub spec, upstream?

 ## WakuMessage